THE FOUR MODES OF

 Restoring Ancient Biblical Exegesis

-One of the casualties of the hellenisation of the Gospel (that is to say, the neo-Greek orthodoxy of Catholic, Protestant and Eastern Orthodox Churches) has been what I call the "three dimensional" approach to scriptural understanding.
-Most of the non-Hebrew "gentile" churches have lost the keys to a deeper, esoteric understanding of scripture, leaving them with what might call a "monochrome" view of the Gospel.
+One of the casualties of the hellenisation of the Besorah (Gospel) - that is to say, the neo-Greek orthodoxy of Catholic, Protestant and Eastern Orthodox Churches - has been what I call the 'three dimensional' approach to scriptural understanding.
+Most of the non-Hebrew 'gentile' churches have lost the keys to a deeper, esoteric understanding of scripture, leaving them with what might call a largely 'monochrome' view of the Besorah (Gospel).

-In the New Covenant Church of God we stress the absolute importance of interpreting scripture within the historical context in which it was given, and resisting the temptation of "reading in" to it our modern assumptions about words and meanings.
-It is primarily for this reason that this Church has returned to its Hebrew roots.
+Messianic Evangelicals stress the absolute importance of interpreting scripture within the historical context in which it was given, and resisting the temptation of 'reading in' to it our modern assumptions about words and meanings.
+It is primarily for this reason that this community has returned to its Hebrew roots.

-There were, in the days of Jesus and the apostles, four basic modes of Scripture interpretation, all of which we, in the New Covenant Church, to varying degrees and with varying stresses, since our inception in 1987.
+There were, in the days of Yah'shua (Jesus) and the apostles, four basic modes of Scripture interpretation, all of which we, in NCAY, to varying degrees and with varying stresses, since our inception in 1987.
 These four modes are as follows:

 - (1) P'shat ("simple"),